 Dick Brannan was the pioneer of the original Ford Drag Team, which was sponsored by Ford, beginning in 1962.
 (A special thanks goes to Dick Brannan, for his gracious contribution to this web page.)
-Some of the original Drag Team drivers were Gas Ronda, Les Ritchey, Mickey Thompson, Phil Bonner (Warbucks), Al Joniec, Ed Martin and Dick Brannan.
+Some of the original Drag Team drivers were Gas Ronda, Les Ritchey, Mickey Thompson, Phil Bonner (Warbucks), Al Joniec, Ed Terry, Len Richter and Dick Brannan.

 Click on the thumbnails to view the full size images: